 As a boat or ship captain you would be employed by operating private and government vessels which include fishing boats, barges, tugboats, freighters, cruise vessels, and ferry boats.

-Can I Become a Boat or Ship Captain?
+How To Become a Boat or Ship Captain

 Boat or Ship Captain Salary Data